jeremyjflowers/RPG-Shop/RPG-Shop.md

              Type:void

          Name: IntializeItems()
-             Description: Intializes the items
+             Description: Intializes the items for the game Type:void
-             Type:void

-         Name: GetInput()
+         Name: IntializeEnemies(Character enemy)
-             Description: Grabs the player's input
+             Description: Enables the enemies of the game Type:void
-             Type:void

-         Name: PrintInventory()
+         Name: CreateCharacter()
-             Description: Displays the inventory of a given array Type:void
+             Description: Enables the creation of the player's character Type:void

-         Name: OpenShopMenu()
+         Name: SwapEquipment(Player player)
-             Description: Displays the menu of the shop Type:void
+             Description: Allows the player to swap equipment in the player's inventory Type:void

          Name: OpenMainMenu()
              Description: Displays the main menu of the game Type:void

+         Name: Explore
+             Description: Allows the player to choose what they want to do Type:void

+         Name: BattleStart(Player player, Character enemy)
+             Description: Starts a battle between the player and the enemies Type:void

+         Name: ShopMenu(Shop shop)
+             Description: Displays the shop menu for the player Type:void

          Name: Start()